anup-cloudguru/foundational-linux-training-projects/01-virtual-lab-setup/02-virtualbox-vm-setup.md

+*Module 1: Virtual Lab Setup*
-# Chapter 2: Creating and Configuring a Virtual Machine
+# Creating and Configuring a Virtual Machine

 ## Introduction
 In this chapter, I will guide you through the process of creating and configuring a virtual machine (VM) using VirtualBox.
 This is a crucial first step in preparing for the next chapter, where I'll demonstrate how to download, install, and set up CentOS Stream 9, a popular Linux distribution, within this virtual environment.